Golf Tutorials

 2. It drops the club slightly "into the slot," preventing the common "over the top" move that causes slices.

-You’ll know you’re doing it right when you feel a slight increase of pressure in your lead foot before your arms have started to seriously accelerate downward.
+You’ll know you’re doing it right when you feel a slight increase of pressure in your lead foot before your arms have started to accelerate downward.

 Step 2: The Unraveling and Rotation